 This is particularly important now that some scientists are using brain surgery to treat obsessions and phobias – when these are probably the most obviously learned of all mental difficulties that we face.
 Brain surgery seems to provide temporary improvement in symptoms that quickly evaporates.

-And that Martian… There is no reason to think it could not tell a superstition from a phobia!
+And that Martian… There is no reason to think it could distinguish between a superstition from a phobia.
 And could it distinguish a between superstition and religious fanaticism?
 Well, this article is long enough for now, so I’ll come back to that elsewhere!